 - Once the breadsticks have risen, bake them in a preheated oven at 375° for 15 to 17 minutes.

-- In the final minutes of bake time, mix the garlic powder, Italian seasoning, and salt together.
+- In the final minutes of bake time, mix the garlic powder, Dried Parsley or Italian seasoning, and salt together.
 Next, melt the butter and mix in the seasonings.
 Once you remove the breadsticks from the oven, brush them immediately with the mixture.

 - Serve the breadsticks fresh from the oven with your favorite soup, marinara sauce, dipping sauce, or entree.
 Enjoy!